WolfgangMehner/vim-plugins/lua-support/README.md

 - Add configuration variables 'g:Lua_Ctrl_j' and 'g:Lua_Ctrl_d' to control the creation of the CTRL+J and CTRL+D maps.
 - Update Lua's reference manual to 5.3.4.
+- Move the filetype plug-in for lua to 'lua-support/rc'.
 - Minor changes and bugfixes.

+Note: The filetype plug-in has been moved, and is thus not loaded automatically anymore.
+Copy it from 'lua-support/rc/' to 'ftplugin' or add the commands there to your own filetype plug-in.

 RELEASE NOTES FOR OLDER VERSIONS